Working With Dreams in Depth Therapy

 ∴

 Dreams often carry relational or early life themes, reflecting patterns of attachment and adaptation.
-Recurring dreams, nightmares, and fragmented images are especially significant, as they often signal essential themes.
+Recurring dreams, nightmares, and fragmented images are especially significant, as they signal essential themes.

-I do not interpret dreams for you.
-I accompany the process as meaning takes shape through your own associations.
+In session, I accompany the process as meaning takes shape through your own associations.
 Archetypal language, terms such as psyche, ego, Self, or shadow, may arise when it helps clarify where life is tightening or where orientation has been lost.

 Some dreams offer a counterpoint to conscious perspective, revealing what has been overlooked or overemphasized.
 In this work, insight emerges through attention, amplification, and feeling.
 Dreams then become a continuing point of reference.
 At times, it feels less like we are interpreting the dream and more like the dream is reorganizing how we see.